QuinLED-Dig-Uno Wiring Guide

 Set Red Power Jumper to 12v position before connecting power!

 12v LED strip wiring it basically more of the same as above but you can get away with less wiring for more LEDs.
 Here is an example of that:

-Because of the 12v power you can now power up to 450 LEDs with only feeding the beginning and end of the strip.
-If you where using 5v you would have at least needed to inject power in the middle or even at 1/3rd and 2/rd of the strip also.
+Because of the 12v power you can now power up to 300 LEDs with only feeding the beginning of the strip.
+If you where using 5v you would have at least needed to inject power in the middle or even at front + middle + end to achieve full power output.
 This diagram also shows how to hook up the primary and backup data signal.
-This helps in continuing the signal if a LED package or a part of the strip breaks.
-This way the same signal will be on both paths.
+Next to running a wire to GND you can also put a solder blob at the beginning of the strip connecting it to GND that way.
+The first LED will then generate the backup signal.